oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 - API Key, for future use, if you add API access to the app for users in this org
 - Issuer, an identifier representing the OIDC server for the org

+Note that to keep things simple for demonstration purposes, we are storing the client secret and API key in plain text in the database.
+In production, you should use some sort of encrypted key store to manage these credentials.
 Here's how organization support looks in `Schema.prisma`:
 ```
 model Org {